andywillcock/find-political-donors/input/README.md

-This is the directory where your program would find any test input files.
+This is the directory where running run.sh or run_tests.sh will look to find any input.